taskcluster/docker-exec-websocket-server/README.md

-# docker-experiments
+# docker-exec-websocket-server
-Messing around with docker and websockets
+A server that serves the results of docker exec over websockets.